Paid cleaning help can be a wonderful short-cut to a clean and organized home--if the household budget can stand the cost.

 That's why the pro has finished the entire bathroom before our amateur makes it back up the stairs with the powdered cleanser.

-There's a reason the pros can tote all the products they need in one tray: they've simplified cleaning products.
+There's a reason professional cleaners can tote all the products they need in one tray: they've simplified cleaning products.
 Relying on a few multi-purpose solutions cuts time and clutter in the cleaning tote.
 Professional cleaners carry:

 That's it!
 No soap scum remover, no special counter spray, no single-use products designed to clean only blinds or fans or walls.
 The pros know that these four simple products can handle any ordinary cleaning chore.